-- Develop a coordinated partnership response to local delivery of the National Alcohol Strategy - Support the development of the 'Making Every Contact Count' project across all partners
+Develop a coordinated partnership response to local delivery of the National Alcohol Strategy Support the development of the 'Making Every Contact Count' project across all partners

-Develop local strategies and programmes to remove the barriers to healthy lifestyles such as poverty and environmental issues (e.g. healthy eating on a budget/cooking skills, urban greenspace initiatives, Forest Schools, transport initiatives to promote cycling, income maximisation)

-- Promote a more coordinated approach to the provision of healthy lifestyle support by strengthening links and referral pathways between different settings and services (e.g. Health Referral scheme; referral to stop smoking and sexual health advice for alcohol misusers) - Promote opportunities for people to take part in active recreation and sport, including opportunities for particular groups such as people with disabilities. - Develop more healthy lifestyle initiatives specifically designed to suit the needs of particular groups such as older people, Black and Minority Ethnic groups, people with mental health problems, learning disabilities and challenging families - Improve access to advice and support for young people identified with alcohol and substance misuse problems
+- Develop strategies and programmes to reduce the barriers to healthy lifestyles such as poverty and environmental issues (e.g. healthy eating on a budget/cooking skills, work with food outlets, urban greenspace initiatives, spatial planning, Forest Schools, transport initiatives to promote active travel such as walking and cycling, income maximisation) - Promote a more coordinated approach to the provision of healthy lifestyle support by strengthening links and referral pathways between different settings and services (e.g. Health Referral scheme; referral to stop smoking and sexual health advice for alcohol misusers, Healthy Schools, workplace health initiatives, pharmacies, primary and secondary care) - Promote opportunities for people to take part in active recreation and sport, including opportunities for particular groups such as people with disabilities (e.g. promoting access to nature/countryside, leisure centres, gyms). - Develop more healthy lifestyle initiatives, with a focus on prevention, specifically designed to suit the needs of particular groups such as older people, young people and teenagers, Black and Minority Ethnic groups, people with mental health problems, learning disabilities and challenging families - Improve access to advice and support for young people identified with alcohol and substance misuse problems